DiffusionLight/DiffusionLight/README.md

 ### 0. Preparing the image

-Please resize image to 1024x1024.
-In case the image is not a square.
-We recommend to pad with black border.
+Please resize the input image to 1024x1024.
+If the image is not square, we recommend padding it with a black border.

 ### 1. Inpainting the chrome ball